narsisss/DesignPatterns/README.md

 #### Why?

 sometimes by changing the app or developing new features we have to change the dependency in a class that it cause to change a class that must not be altered. so dependency injection makes a class independent of its dependencies.
-It means that i avoid the direct dependency from classes to get better maintaning and improve testablity. and in the feature we can extend application easier.
+It means that I avoid the direct dependency from classes to get better maintaining and improve testability. so in the feature we can extend application easier.

 #### How?

-It must set a configuration as preparing object and pass it to another class indirectly as it saied inject the dependecy into the class.
+It must set a configuration as preparing object and pass it to another class indirectly as it said inject the dependency into the class.

 ### Facade